 Remote shell connection is only allowed using a secure shell (SSH), which uses private/public key cryptography.
 Passwords are disabled.

-Our software meets requirements specified in the OWASP Top 10 list.
-We have also adopted OWASP recommendations as part of our software development process for any customizations and enhancements made to Moodle.
+Our learning environment meets requirements specified in the OWASP Top 10 list.
+Dual Code has adopted OWASP recommendations as part of our software development process for any customizations and enhancements made to Moodle.

 Dual Code servers are protected by firewalls and intrusion prevention software to protect against threats from hosts that are trying to breach the system’s security.
 All non-essential ports are blocked and intrusion prevention software automatically updates firewall rules to reject IP addresses that show malicious signs such as multiple failed login attempts.
 Antivirus software scans all uploaded files to detect trojans, viruses, malware & other malicious threats.